vend/kibana-field-formatters/readme.md

 ## How to install

+Simple clone:
-Simply clone the repo into `installedPlugins`, and restart Kibana.
-No npm requirements.
+- Simply clone the repo into `installedPlugins`, and restart Kibana.
+No NPM requirements.

+or via the Kibana CLI:
+- `./kibana plugin --install kibana-field-formatters -u https://github.com/vend/kibana-field-formatters/archive/master.zip`

 ## Useful Info